International Journal of Reliability and Safety (24 papers in press)

 Using statistical and interval-based approaches to propagate snow measurement uncertainty to structural reliability

 by Árpád Rózsás, Miroslav Sýkora

-Keywords: measurement uncertainty; snow; structural reliability; interval arithmetic; maximum likelihood; deconvolution; statistics.
+Keywords: measurement uncertainty; snow; structural reliability; interval arithmetic; maximum likelihood; deconvolution.

 Extrapolation of extreme traffic load effects on a cable-stayed bridge based on weigh-in-motion measurements

 Abstract: The steadily growing traffic loading may become a hazard for the bridge safety.
 Compared to short and medium span bridges, long-span bridges suffer from simultaneous presence of multiple vehicle loads.
 This study presents an approach for extrapolating probabilistic extreme effects on long-span bridges based on weigh-in-motion (WIM) measurements.
 Three types of stochastic traffic load models are simulated based on the WIM measurements of a highway in China.
 The level-crossing rate of each stochastic traffic load is evaluated and integrated for extrapolating extreme traffic load effects.
 The probability of exceedance of a cable-stayed bridge is evaluated considering a linear traffic growth model.
 The numerical results show that the superposition of crossing rates is effective and feasible to model the probabilistic extreme effects of long-span bridges under the actual traffic loads.
 The increase of dense traffic flows is sensitive to the maximum load effect extrapolation.
 The dense traffic flow governs the limit state of traffic load on long-span bridges.

 Keywords: bridge; traffic load; extreme value; level-crossing theory; weigh-in-motion; probability of exceedance.